-After installing GemStone 6.7, you must change the passwords for the three administrative users: DataCurator, SystemUser, and GcUser.
+After installing GemStone 6.7.2, you must change the passwords for the three administrative users: DataCurator, SystemUser, and GcUser.
 The initial password for each is swordfish.
 The DataCurator account is used to perform system administration tasks.
 The SystemUser account ordinarily is used only for performing GemStone system upgrades.
 The GcUser account is used by the garbage collection task, which runs automatically as a separate login.
 Access to each of these accounts should be restricted.

-The chapter entitled User Accounts and Security in the System Administration Guide for GemStone/S tells you how to change the passwords, and how to create new GemStone users accounts for other users on your system.
-These functions can also be done using
+The System Administration Guide for GemStone/S provides information on changing passwords, and how to create new GemStone users.